annmariehitchcock/microsoft-graph-docs/api-reference/beta/resources/security-ediscoveryreviewtag.md

 ---
 title: "ediscoveryReviewTag resource type"
-description: Describes the ediscoveryReviewTag resource type with its methods, properties, relationships, and a JSON representation.
+description: Learn about how the ediscoveryReviewTag resource type is used to mark documents during review to separate responsive and non-responsive content.
 author: "SeunginLyu"
 ms.localizationpriority: medium
 ms.prod: "ediscovery"